Protesters vow to tear down Emancipation Statue in Lincoln Park

 RELATED: Protesters, police clash in Lafayette Square after trying to tear down Andrew Jackson statue

-However, organizers announced they would not be attempting to remove the statue Tuesday night, but would come back Thursday at 7 p.m. to bring it down.
+However, organizers announced they would not be attempting to remove the statue Tuesday night, but would come back Friday to bring it down.

 Police could be seen standing around the park perimeter in riot gear, but the protest remained peaceful.